top of page

 Tech Use in Our Home

-• Our 17-year-old has an iPhone, but with no harmful apps — no Snapchat, no TikTok, no Instagram or Facebook.
+• At 17-year-old our one child had an iPhone, but with no harmful apps — . no social media!
 Just Pinterest and sports.
-She does use IG on my phone, and she often forgets it’s there!
+She used IG on my phone, and often forgot it was there!

-• Our 13-year-old has no personal device, no gaming console, no smart TV, and no unsupervised internet access.
-When he turns 14, we will look at a flip phone or a Pinwheel.
+• At 13-year-old our boy had no personal device, no gaming console, no smart TV, and no unsupervised internet access.
+At 14, we got a Pinwheel and have been very pleased with it.
+Here's our 2 month review.

 This might sound extreme, but it works.
-And it’s a huge source of peace.
+And it’s a huge source of peace for everyone.
+They also never struggled with sleep, lack of friends, anxiety, or low self esteem.

 Texting